keithrbennett/life_game_viewer/README.md

 ```

 ...represent a 2 x 2 matrix in which only the upper left and
 lower right cells are alive.
-The final row's new line character is optional.
+The final row's new line is optional.

 When you copy a new game's data into the application, it clears all other data and
 uses that as generation #0.